The Big River Track – Waiuta to Big River Mine

 We enjoyed our cup of hot soup and were delighted to warm up several notches.
-Time was getting on and we only had a couple of hours daylight left, so we summoned up some energy, changed out of our snuggly hut clothes and went back out to have a scout around the mining sites close to the hut.
+Time was getting on and we only had a couple of hours of daylight left, so we summoned up some energy, changed out of our snuggly hut clothes and went back out to scout around the mining sites close to the hut.

 We learned that below the hut was the old cyanide plant and mine battery (which has undergone a lot of remedial work to make it safe for the public to wander around).
 Rock that was mined from the Big River mine was crushed here in the battery before the gold was separated out using chemicals.

 We really wanted to see the other parts of the mine site, but this required a crossing of Big River.
 It was actually a small river, but enough of a river to get our shoes and boots soaked.
 We didn’t want wet(ter) shoes/boots at this late stage in the day, so there was only one thing for it.
 We took our shoes and socks off to cross.